-1. Describe a historic preservation practice or program that you believe is underutilized at the federal, state or local level and why.

-- 2. Do you have an idea for creating a new or amending an existing historic preservation program or policy that you would like to see implemented at the state or federal level?
+- 1. Describe a historic preservation practice or program that you believe is underutilized at the federal, state, or local level and why. - 2.
+Do you have an idea for creating a new or amending an existing historic preservation program or policy that you would like to see implemented at the state or federal level?
 If so, describe the program and how it would work. - 3.
-Tell us about an important place in your community that has benefited or could benefit from historic preservation advocacy? - 4.
-Historic preservation interacts with and has implications on sustainability, social equity, housing, quality of life and everything in between.
+Tell us about an important place in your community that has benefited or could benefit from historic preservation advocacy. - 4.
+Historic preservation interacts with and has implications on sustainability, social equity, housing, quality of life, and everything in between.
 Is there a particular issue that you believe historic preservation can play a larger role in and how do you think we can expand our grassroots advocacy in that area? - 5.
-If you were able to ask one question of an elected official regarding preservation, what would it be?
+If you could ask one question of an elected official regarding preservation, what would it be? - 6.
+Historic preservation is a bipartisan issue.
+How do you envision reaching across the aisle and what does nonpartisan preservation advocacy look like to you?

-Along with your submission please include a one-page resume and identify three states -- that you've lived in or otherwise have a connection to -- that you would like to join during Congressional office visits, if chosen to be a 2024 Advocacy Scholar.
+Along with your above submission please:

+Include a one-page resume or comprehensive document sharing your background OR link to a completed LinkedIn profile or portfolio page Identify three states that you've lived, worked, or have an interest in that you would like to join during Congressional office visits, if chosen to be a 2025 Advocacy Scholar.